MatejKovacic/VLN-speech-to-text/README.md

 Example for lecture [Varnost mobilnih komunikacij](https://videolectures.net/videos/daninfovarnosti2017_kovacic_mobilne_komunikacije), slide `CallerID spoofing - 1` at `01:08`.
 Transcription was done with medium `model`, but it is not very accurate, however concepts are detected quite well.

 <img width="1148" height="545" alt="image" src="https://github.com/user-attachments/assets/a27e0037-447c-40b1-8705-7b99e0bddc01" />

+## To do

+API to Wikifier and automatic extraction of concepts.